Cottage Cheese Chocolate Mousse

 Optional Toppings

-- crushed cookies, nuts, berries, banana, vanilla yogurt, or whipped cream
+- crushed cookies, nuts, berries, banana, vanilla greek yogurt, or whipped cream

 Equipment